 "NORTH is a single-player Mystery Action game with an intriguing story, set in a cyberpunk mega-city filled with strange creatures and customs.
 As a refugee seeking asylum, you'll explore and solve simple puzzles, with the narrative progressing through letters to your sister.
 The game features pretty visuals, an amazing soundtrack, and a stellar atmosphere, culminating in a short , immersive experience, complete with a full soundtrack ."

-- The game's artistic style and atmospheric soundtrack create a haunting and immersive environment that enhances the narrative.
+The game's artistic style and atmospheric soundtrack create a haunting and immersive experience that resonates with players.

-- The game suffers from poor optimization, with low framerates and clunky controls that hinder the overall experience.
+The game suffers from poor optimization, with low framerates and clunky controls that can frustrate players.

-The game's story is a mixed bag, with some players finding it profound and engaging, while others criticize it for being vague or lacking substance.
-Many appreciate its exploration of themes like immigration and personal struggle, often highlighting the emotional depth and atmosphere, though some feel the execution is hampered by poor controls and a lack of clarity.
-Overall, it offers a short, immersive experience that resonates with certain audiences, but may leave others wanting more in terms of narrative development.
+The game's story is a mixed bag, with some players finding it profound and engaging, particularly in its exploration of themes like immigration and personal struggle, while others criticize it for being vague, confusing, or lacking depth.
+Many appreciate the atmospheric presentation and unique storytelling methods, but some feel the narrative is underdeveloped or anticlimactic.
+Overall, it offers a short, immersive experience that resonates with certain audiences, though it may not satisfy those seeking a more traditional or cohesive storyline.

 “The story is rich with the oppressive mood and ironic humor that Orwell and Kafka are famous for, and the style draws from expressionism and absurdism as well as cyberpunk dystopias.”